rfredrick/Final-Project-Tutorial-/README.md

-## Deciding your spot in Information Technology
+## Deciding your Future in Information Technology
 #### By: Ryan Fredrick
 ---
 ### Summary